shaileeM/MechaCar_Statistical_Analysis/README.md

 All the 3 means are almost equal to 1500 and p is < 0.05 hence we have enough evidence to reject our null hypotheses

+## Study Design: MechaCar vs Competition
+The metrics of interest for the consumer can be following :
+1. braking power(Data for breaking power will be in Watts) Null hypotheses : The breaking power for mechaCar is more than the competitor cars.
+As the data is numerical, we can use t- test to find the p value which may support or reject our null hypotheses.

+We need list of breaking horse powers for both the type of cars.